Hardness and Approximation of Minimum Convex Partition: Abstract

 \section{Abstract}

 We consider the Minimum Convex Partition problem: Given a set $P$ of $n$ points in the plane, draw a plane graph $G$ on $P$, with positive minimum degree, such that $G$ partitions the convex hull of $P$ into a minimum number of convex faces.
-We show that Minimum Convex Partition is NP-hard, and we give a $\mathcal{O}(\sqrt{n}\log n)$-approximation algorithm running in quadratic time.
-The latter result is obtained by relating the problem to another geometric problem: Given a set of points $P$, cover $P$ with a minimum number of lines.

-A constant-factor approximation algorithm was shown for Minimum Convex Partition by Knauer and Spillner, for point sets where no three points are on a line (SWAT 2006).
-This restriction is crucial for the algorithm to work.
-The complexity of the problem under this restriction remains open.
+We show that Minimum Convex Partition is NP-hard, and we give several approximation algorithms, from an $\mathcal{O}(\log \textit{OPT})$-approximation running in $\mathcal{O}(n^8)$-time, where $\textit{OPT}$ denotes the minimum number of convex faces needed, to an $\mathcal{O}(\sqrt{n}\log n)$-approximation algorithm running in $\mathcal{O}(n^2)$-time.
+We say that a point set is $k$-directed if the (straight) lines containing at least three points have up to $k$ directions.
+We present an $\mathcal{O}(k)$-approximation algorithm running in $n^{\mathcal{O}(k)}$-time.
+Those hardness and approximation results also holds for the Minimum Convex Tiling problem, defined similarly but allowing the use of Steiner points.
+The approximation results are obtained by relating the problem to the Covering Points with Non-Crossing Segments problem.
+We show that this problem is NP-hard, and present an FPT algorithm.
+This allows us to obtain a constant-approximation FPT algorithm for the Minimum Convex Partition Problem where the parameter is the number of faces.